R/010/3/0458 (04.12.2022) | MQA/SWA0068

 Foundation Studies is a pre-university program designed to help students meet the entry requirements for first-year university.
 Students gain fundamental academic and communication skills, with a focus on developing their English language skills.
 They learn the basic principles of business and complete studies in accounting, economics, law and marketing.

-The course provides a direct entry into Swinburne Sarawak degree course for students who have completed SPM/’O’ Levels or equivalent qualification.
+The course provides students with a strong foundation of necessary academic and communication skills, knowledge and technical skills in the Business stream.
+Upon completion of this course, students are provided with a direct entry into Swinburne Sarawak degree course for students who have completed SPM/’O’ Levels or equivalent qualification.

 The Swinburne Foundation Studies, through the delivery of the Business, Design, Engineering/Science and Information Technology/Multimedia majors are a pathway for students to enter the relevant degree courses in Sarawak or Australia.
 Students who complete the Foundation program and meet Swinburne Melbourne’s faculty entry requirements may apply for entry to those faculties.